Lapis Lazuli Prayer Bead Necklace with Tassel Gemstone Mala Beads

 Sometimes, marker beads are added that are not to be counted.
 They are in addition to the 108 beads.
 They serve to bring one's attention back to the mantra as there can be a tendency for the mind to wander.
 Also, if you are starting to wonder how much further, the marker bead lets you know so that you don't have to think about time.
 A mala might have a different shaped or larger bead that is the marker bead every nine bead or every 27 beads.

-Malas that are made for prayers for peace or for feeling more peaceful generally use beads made from clear or white gemstones, white lotus seeds and white shells.
+Malas that are made for prayers for peace or for feeling more peaceful generally use beads made from blue, clear or white gemstones, white lotus seeds and white shells.
 These prayers quiet the mind and clear confusion.

 Malas that are made to increase something are made from a precious metal, such as gold or silver or from amber.
 These can be prayers to increase one's longevity or strength or wisdom.